Introduction to Saving for Retirement

 You normally contribute money net of basic rate tax and the pension provider claims this back from HMRC.
 If you are a higher rate taxpayer

-you can claim the additional tax relief either via your annual self-assessment tax return or by applying directly to HMRC.
+you can claim the additional tax relief either via your PAYE tax code or annual self-assessment tax return.

 Pension Unlocking